learn-co-curriculum/uci-mod-1-well-formed-html-document-lab/README.md

 ```

 You can run the tests for this lab via `learn`.
 Make sure you save the file
-before running the this command.
+before running this command.
 Failing tests will provide helpful error
 messages that you can use to debug your code — read them closely for hints!

 ### View Your Work in the Browser